JorjaFox/library/content/posts/news/2008/csi-magazine-1.md

 **There have been so many bloody and gory episodes.
 Is there one that really disturbed you?**

 If I was speaking personally about going to far, I'd say most of them.
 I am so squeamish.
 I am a pacifist so every week I am like, "Ewwww ... we're doing that?"
 One of the worst ones for me was a long time ago and based on a true story.
 It took place in Texas and was about a woman who was coming home, ran a guy over, and he stuck to her car.
 She was on LSD, was a nurse, and just drove home with the guy on her car, and parked it in the garage.
 We changed the story a little but so it had been a lawyer who'd been drinking.
 At a certain point, the person became aware that the guy on the car was still alive but they made the conscious decision to leave him to die in the garage.
 That story really affected me profoundly as a story and there was something about the autopsy in that case.
-His knees were both shredded becuase he had been dragged.
+His knees were both shredded because he had been dragged.

 **That is pretty grisly ...
 Lastly, what will you cherish the most about your time on "CSI"?**